angelalonso/robot/README.md

 # Robot

-A step by step Guide to building and configuring YOUR own robot using MY choice of Rust-based logic.
+A step by step Guide to building and configuring YOUR own robot using MY choice of Hardware and Software.

 ## TL;DR